You've Got to Love Her with a Feeling: Freddie King rendition

 In 1960, Freddie King adapted the song as "You've Got to Love Her with a Feeling".
 In his arrangement, he uses breaks where he sings the first four bars of each twelve-bar verse without the usual instrumental accompaniment.
 The recording took place in Cincinnati, Ohio, on August 26, 1960, with King on vocal and guitar, Sonny Thompson on piano, Bill Willis on bass, Phillip Paul on drums, Clifford Scott on tenor saxophone and Gene Redd on trumpet.

 The song was released as the B-side of the "Have You Ever Loved a Woman" single on King Records subsidiary, Federal Records.
 Of the two songs, only "You've Got to Love Her with a Feeling" appeared in the record charts.
 In 1961, the single reached number 93 on the Billboard Hot 100, but did not appear in the magazine's R&B chart.
 The song is also included on King's first album, Freddy King Sings (1961).
 On his single and albums, King is often listed as the songwriter, sometimes with Thompson as co-writer.

 Junior Wells version

-Chicago blues singer and blues harp player Junior Wells played up the bawdy aspects of the song in several recordings, with blues historian Gerard Herzhaft only commenting "Junior Wells was particularly able to use the advise of Tampa Red."
+Chicago blues singer and blues harp player Junior Wells played up the bawdy aspects of the song in several recordings, with blues historian Gerard Herzhaft only commenting "Junior Wells was particularly able to use the advice of Tampa Red."
 Wells recorded the song as "You've Gotta Love Her with a Feeling" for his Delmark Records album On Tap (1974).
 In November 1996, a live version was recorded at Buddy Guy's Legends club in Chicago.
 According to music journalist Frank-John Hadley, Wells "turned in an especially gripping vocal on 'Love Her with a Felling', employing his gnarled enunciations to add an almost unspeakable lustiness to lyrics concerning, well, you know what."
 The recording is included on Wells' Live at Buddy Guy's Legends, released in 1997 by Telarc Records.